On F List of Movie Reviews

 12/21:

-Fine Things is an uneven picture that's long in running length while short on substance and intrigue.
+Fine Things is an uneven picture that's long in running length while short in substance and intrigue.

 A good comparison to one of Danielle Steel's works is Changes.
 Both are similar in terms of a man and a woman living

 their own lives until meeting each other.
 Then, things happen.
-This would be boring in Fine Things for a while until
+This will be boring for a while in Fine Things until

 the first true conflict shows up.

-getting better before being stuck in an extended stretch of going-through-the-motions.
-After she died, I thought it was the
+getting better before it's stuck in an extended stretch of going-through-the-motions.
+After she died, I thought that was the

 end of it.
 But nooo...there's more to go by shifting the focus to her ex-husband by wanting his daughter back.

 Hence, Fine Things feels like two films in one.
-It's not that I have a problem with it; the other issue did
+It's not that I have a problem with it; the other issue does

 make for an interesting viewing.
-Yet I'm bothered by what I saw because of two reasons: (1) There's no prior history of
+Yet I'm bothered by what I've seen because of two reasons: (1) There's no prior history of

-the father during his daughter's life; and (2) The daughter was never asked who she wanted to be with after all.
+the father appearing throughout his daughter's life; and (2) The daughter was never asked who she wanted to be with after all.

 Plus, no investigation is conducted when it comes to the father's arrest history to establish a case of stability while